Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Thermalization

-The top of Fig.~\ref{fig:thermalization} shows $\Lambda C^{z}_{\frac{L}{2},\frac{L}{2}+1}$ for different values of the perturbations for the quenches to the impurity (a) and NNN (b) Hamiltonians.
-The relative differences are of similar magnitude for both models and clearly decrease with $L$.
-They also decrease with the perturbation, but appear to reach a minimum before increasing again.
-The latter must be related with the approach to a new integrable point, achieved when $d_F$ and $\lambda_F$ become very large (cf. Fig.~\ref{fig:Ps}).
+The top of Fig.~\ref{fig:thermalization} shows $\Lambda C^{z}_{\frac{L}{2},\frac{L}{2}+1}$ for different values of the perturbations for the quenches to the impurity (a) and NNN (b) Hamiltonians. $\Lambda C^{z}_{\frac{L}{2},\frac{L}{2}+1}$ is of similar magnitude for both models and clearly diminishes as the perturbation increases and the system becomes more chaotic.
+It reaches a minimum before increasing again due to the approach to a new integrable point (cf. Fig.~\ref{fig:Ps}).
+The difference between the two averages also decreases with $L$, which is a strong sign of the viability of thermalization.

-In the bottom of Fig.~\ref{fig:thermalization}, we use the values of the parameters where both quenches are similar and the energy distribution of the initial state is Lorentzian.
-The figure shows $\Lambda C^{z}_{\frac{L}{2},\frac{L}{2}+1}$ for different values of temperature for quenches to the impurity (c) and NNN (d) Hamiltonians.
-In both cases, the agreement between the averages improve as the temperature increases and the energy of $|\text{ini}\rangle$ approaches the middle of the spectrum.
+The bottom of Fig.~\ref{fig:thermalization} shows that the averages improve as the temperature increases and the energy of $|\text{ini}\rangle$ approaches the middle of the spectrum.
 The improvement with system size is also evident.
-The results reinforce the equivalence between the two models for the chosen values of $d_F$ and $\lambda_F$.
-They also corroborate the dependence on temperature in the studies of thermalization~\cite{He2013,Torres2013}.
+These results corroborate the dependence on temperature in the studies of thermalization~\cite{He2013,Torres2013}.